SathinduPerera/SathinduPerera/README.md

 #### I am a Undergraduate Studying at IIT
 I am an avid learner of front-end development and its tools.

-- 🔭 I’m currently working on on a small todo list project of mine ;P
+- 🔭 I’m currently working on a Task Management Web App I built
 - 🌱 I’m currently learning Git
 - 👯 I’m looking to collaborate on Web App Development
 - 📫 How to reach me: sathindu.geethika@gmail.com